testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  </center>
 </div>

 If you are wondering where is the scheme for the first scenario, I am answering you that it is using the same code as the second scenario, starting from 5th phase.
-This first scenario is a pre-requisite for having an operationable phishing email.
+This first scenario is a pre-requisite for having an operational phishing email.

-In order to bypass Windows Defender and AMSI rules, I divided my testing work in half: one for testing the stager's evasion capabilities for not being detected and the second part for testing and developing anti-sandbox features and a way to bypass the Office's sandbox mode.
+I divided my testing work in half in order to bypass Windows Defender and AMSI rules: one for testing the stager's evasion capabilities for not being detected.
+The second part is focused testing and developing anti-sandbox features and a way to bypass the Office's sandbox mode.

 ## Scenario 1 {#scenario1}
-I will not show all the tests that I did in order to observe and analyze Windwos Defender and AMSI rules.
+I will not show all the tests that I did in order to observe and analyze the Windwos Defender's behavior and the AMSI rules.
 In my examples, I am using multi/launcher stager.<br/>
 In the first scenario I consider I already obtained somehow access in the network via a service exploit, web application vulnerability or through a phishing email.<br/>

 As I said in the first part, if you are using Empire with default config, it will be catched by Windows Defender.
 It can not pass the system protections so obfuscation or changes are needed.